 In a water filled, thick walled steel cylinder placed on a 30mm Perspex window above propeller.

-The Tunnel can be used for a variety of testing.
+The Tunnel can be used for a variety of experiments.

 Conventional and unconventional propeller performance tests, including shaft inclination in three axes.